CodeDeyya/cocktails/README.md

 yarn coverage
 ```

+## File Structure

+The main code is written inside the `src` file

+- `components` file is used to store all react components which can be used in multiple domains
+- `domains` file contain components relevant to specific page
+- `api` file contains api files per page named as ${page}.api.ts
+- `models` file contains all types
+- `store` file contains the redux store and slices
+- `test` file contains all tests

 ## Issues

-The apis throws a CORS error on safari and Iphones
+- The apis throws a CORS error on safari and Iphones

+- As there is no persistant DB the user favourites will be lost on refresh

-It is needed to be handled from the server to support cross origin
+- It is needed to be handled from the server to support cross origin

 ## Technologies